Terry Fullerton

 Terry Fullerton (born 4 January 1953) is a British former kart racer and driver manager.
 Widely known for his rivalry with Ayrton Senna, Fullerton won the Karting World Championship in 1973 with Birel.

 Born and raised in London, England, Fullerton initially had ambitions to compete in Formula One prior to his brother's fatal motorcycle road racing accident in 1964, leading him to restrict his career to kart racing.
 In 1973, Fullerton won the World Championship with Birel, becoming the first British World Champion.
 Fullerton won the Karting European Championship four years later with Zipkart.
 From 1978 to 1980, Fullerton competed for DAP as the teammate of Ayrton Senna; their fierce rivalry saw several 1–2 finishes in major competitions.
 Across his two-decade career, Fullerton was an eight-time British Champion, and four-time European Champion.

-Upon retiring from karting in 1984, Fullerton became a driver manager, coaching 2010 junior direct-drive World Champion and Formula E World Champion Jake Dennis, two-time 24 Hours of Le Mans winner Allan McNish, two-time Indianapolis 500 winner Dan Wheldon, as well as Formula One drivers Paul di Resta and Anthony Davidson.
+Upon retiring from karting in 1984, Fullerton became a driver manager, coaching 2010 junior World Champion and Formula E World Champion Jake Dennis, two-time 24 Hours of Le Mans winner Allan McNish, two-time Indianapolis 500 winner Dan Wheldon, as well as Formula One drivers Paul di Resta and Anthony Davidson.